Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: ABP Case Study

 \subsection{Safety property models}

 As introduced in \cref{subsec:safety}, safety properties are represented by safety monitor automata which define what states in the system must not be reached, i.e., define illegal states. \cite{Alur2017}~provides two safety monitor automata, $G_{sm}^1$ and $G_{sm}^2$, capturing the violation of safety properties for ABP, depicted in~\cref{fig:abp:safety-monitors}.
-The marked state $q_2$ in $G_{sm}^1$ and $G_{sm}^2$ indicates the illegal state, namely, the safety property is violated if the monitor reaches this state from the initial state. $G_{sm}^1$ expresses that: \begin{itemize} \item $deliver$ should happen after $send$, meaning that $deliver$ of the ABP receiver and the Receiving client should not happen before the Sending client tells the ABP sender to send a bit to the forward channel. \item After $send$ happens, the next $send$ should not occur before $deliver$ occurs, meaning that the Sending client should wait for the acknowledgment signal from the ABP receiver. \end{itemize} On the other hand, $G_{sm}^2$ expresses that: \begin{itemize} \item $done$ should happen after $deliver$, meaning that $done$ of the ABP sender and the Sending client should not happen before the ABP receiver receives the signal and sends the acknowledgment to the ABP sender. \item After $deliver$ happens, the next $deliver$ should not occur before $done$ occurs, meaning that $deliver$ cannot happen before the Sending client tells the ABP sender to send the next signal to the forward channel. \end{itemize}
+The marked state $q_2$ in $G_{sm}^1$ and $G_{sm}^2$ indicates the illegal state, namely, the safety property is violated if the monitor reaches this state from the initial state. $G_{sm}^1$ expresses that: \begin{itemize} \item $deliver$ should happen after $send$, meaning that $deliver$ of the ABP receiver and the Receiving client should not happen before the Sending client tells the ABP sender to send a bit to the forward channel. \item After $send$ happens, the next $send$ should not occur before $deliver$ occurs, meaning that the Sending client should wait for the acknowledgement signal from the ABP receiver. \end{itemize} On the other hand, $G_{sm}^2$ expresses that: \begin{itemize} \item $done$ should happen after $deliver$, meaning that $done$ of the ABP sender and the Sending client should not happen before the ABP receiver receives the signal and sends the acknowledgement to the ABP sender. \item After $deliver$ happens, the next $deliver$ should not occur before $done$ occurs, meaning that $deliver$ cannot happen before the Sending client tells the ABP sender to send the next signal to the forward channel. \end{itemize}

-Since the safety monitors are provided as dedicated automata, $G_{sm}^1$ and $G_{sm}^2$, $G_{other}$ in step 2 of~\cref{subsec:safety} is equal to $G_{nom}$ in~\cref{eq:plant:abp:parallel}.
-In our ABP system model, $H_{nom}$ in step 3 of~\cref{subsec:safety} has no marked states, thus we state that our ABP model is correct in terms of the safety properties.
+Since the safety monitors are provided as dedicated automata, $G_{sm}^1$ and $G_{sm}^2$, $G_{other}$ in \cref{alg:attack-spec:safety} is equal to $G_{nom}$.
+In our ABP system model, $H_{nom}$ on line 10 in \cref{alg:attack-spec:safety} has no marked states, thus we state that our ABP model is correct in terms of the safety properties.
 Namely, the nominal system (without attacker) does not violate the given safety properties.